 Posted Mar 11, 2016

-A few years ago, after I discussed the benefits of meditation in one of my workshops, a student said to me: “Well, what you’re actually saying here is that meditation is great, and does not have any dangers or side effects.”
+A few years ago, after I discussed the benefits of meditation in one of my workshops, a student said to me: “Well, what you’re actually saying here is that meditation is great, and it does not have any dangers or side effects.”

 That comment made me realise how easy it is to highlight the bright side of meditation while disregarding its potential dark side.
-Psychological research, as well as our personal experience, has shown how valuable meditation is: it reduces our stress, deepens our meaning in life, eases our pain, and makes it easier for us to sleep.
+Psychological research, as well as our personal experience, has shown how valuable meditation is: It reduces our stress, deepens our meaning in life, eases our pain, and makes it easier for us to sleep.

 However, it is also important for us to recognise the potential hazards of meditation, which might arise during practice.
 This is especially relevant to beginners, who might experience one of the challenges discussed below and think that there is something wrong.
-It is also vital for meditation and yoga teachers to be aware of these potential dangers, as their students might encounter similar challenges, and need support.
+It is also vital for meditation and yoga teachers to be aware of these potential dangers, as their students might encounter similar challenges and need support.
 I believe that, if we could bear in mind that these possible perils exist, we would be able to deal with the challenges in a healthy manner, instead of halting meditation practice.

 The most profound interaction you experience in meditation is the interaction with yourself.
-As part of that, you would get in touch with buried and supressed emotions.
+As part of that, you would get in touch with buried and suppressed emotions.
 Meditation could trigger waves of anger, fear or jealousy, which had been sitting deep within you, and that would make you feel uncomfortable.
 This is a natural and healthy dimension of meditation practice, and these emotions will gradually subside.
-However, if unaware that meditation could bring those buried sentiments out, the practitioner might feel that something is wrong and avoid meditation, under the uncontrollable impact of the emotional wave.
+However, if you're unaware that meditation could bring those buried sentiments out, the practitioner might feel that something is wrong and avoid meditation, under the uncontrollable impact of the emotional wave.

 You might have expectations of yourself in relation to meditation: Sitting still for a long time, feeling calm after meditation, and not being angry; the list is long.
 This is where the danger of expectations lies.
-We are human beings, and as such we have times in our lives when it is more difficult to sit and meditate, or feel calm.
+We are human beings, and as such we have times in our lives when it is more difficult to sit and meditate or feel calm.
 It is perfectly natural.

-The danger of non-attachment
+The Danger of Non-Attachment

 Non-attachment is one of the building blocks of meditation.
 It is the skill of taking a step back from whatever happens, or whatever we feel, acknowledging that it is transient, and accepting that it will soon change and transform.
-This quality of non-attachment is important, as it helps us not to get carried away with the “drama” of life, and to remain calm and peaceful.
+This quality of non-attachment is important, as it helps us to not get carried away with the “drama” of life and to remain calm and peaceful.

 However, such non-attachment does not mean avoiding, repressing or disregarding anything.
 We should not detach ourselves from the people and activities we love and enjoy, nor should we become passive or inactive.
-Non-attachment simply changes the quality of the relationship with life: it allows you to make conscious and peaceful choices, because you relate to people, events and yourself, in a non-attached manner.
+Non-attachment simply changes the quality of the relationship with life: It allows you to make conscious and peaceful choices, because you relate to people, events, and yourself in a non-attached manner.